aheld/aaronheld-blog/content/post/cosmosdb-stored-procedure/merge-sproc.md

 codeMaxLines: 10 # Override global value for how many lines within a code block before auto-collapsing.
 codeLineNumbers: true # Override global value for showing of line numbers within code block.
 categories:
 - Azure
 tags:
 - CosmosDB
 # comment: false # Disable comment if false.
 ---

 ## Why stored procedures?

-The Cosmos SQL is very flexable in returning objects and view projections, but it cannot merge documents via its SQL dialect.
+The Cosmos SQL is very flexible in returning objects and view projections, but it cannot merge documents via its SQL dialect.

 ## Use Case

-Imagine we have documents with a many to one relationship.
-For example we have a master coupon template that is the master and then a user level coupon.
+Imagine we have documents in a collection that need to be 'joined'.
+In a simple case, we may have a template that is a master record and a user-level record with more details.
 We need a query that will load both objects and then merge them into one combined document.

 ## The Code

-We will building on the [previous](../hello-sproc/) but lets add some simple assertion testing.
+We will build on the [previous](../hello-sproc/) but add some simple assertion testing.

-In order to setup our test we will need 2 new functions, one to add a document, and one to remove it.
+To set up our test, we will need 2 new functions, one to add a document and one to remove it.

 ```js
 async function createDoc(doc) {